 - Is there a purpose associated with achieving each one of your goals and it indicated in a visual way?

-I heard a speaker one time talk about how a very small percentage of people continue with their own personal development by taking continuing education courses, on-line learning classes, attend seminars or even read books.
-And that is because the majority of the world, although they may not be content with it, life a life of mediocrity.
+I heard a speaker one time, talk about how a very small percentage of people continue with their own personal development after they graduated.
+Efforts like taking continuing education courses, on-line learning classes, attend seminars or even read books.
+And that is because the majority of the world, although they may not be content with it, live a life of mediocrity.
 Not all people aspire to Dream BIG, believe BIG, achieve BIG, and be BIG, but they all have the ability.
 We all have to take responsibility for the outcomes of our life and in order for us to make a bigger difference in the world; we have to push ourselves a little harder and a little more often to achieve every goal, every time.